benofbrown/darksouls/Bloodbourne_all_Trophies.md

 # NG++

-Same as NG+, but no need for Red Jelly, and surrender to Gehrman. **Yharnam Sunrise**
+Same as NG+, but no need for Red Jelly, and surrender to Gehrman.
+And grab the Hunter's Axe from the Messengers **Yharnam Sunrise**

 # Chalice Dungeons